flatpickles/sketchbook-legacy/README.md

 * Seems like the panel open/close tabs don't always work reliably with narrow screens.

 ## To do
-* "Experimental" sketches
-    * Replace "Work in Progress" sketches
-    * Make compatible with date being both set and unset (and make No Signal an experiment)
-        * Experimental; August 2022 // Experimental; Work in Progress (too long?)
-    * Decide if tildes are permanent, or if a different textual indicator would be better
-    * Maybe: add a footnote describing what experiments are (show/hide with experiments)
 * The star is too reminiscent of starring on github, masto, etc. New icon probably.
 * Replace panel hide/show tabs with something cooler
 * Try using Vulf Mono - maybe it'd add a little vibe.
 It's also not as compact, TBD.